rey/junior-front-end-developer-test/README.md

 About
 =====

-This is a test that a potential junior front end developer has to solve
+This is a test that a potential junior front end developer has to solve.
+There is no _right answer_ although there is broken markup, an inefficient stylesheet and a laughable design.

 ## Instructions